seance/paraverse/pages/arcane-and-divine.md

 A spell or prayer whose Duration is *Sustained(X)*, must be sustained for the spell or prayer to remain in effect.
 A character whose [Spell sustain](characters#secondary-stats) is `S` can sustain a total of equally many sustain points `X`.

+Sustained spells need to be recast after a [camp](time-and-space#camp).

 > **Example**
 >
 > A character's Spell sustain value is 4.
 They could sustain spells with Sustained(1) and Sustained(2), and still have 1 spell sustain point (4 - 1 - 2 = 1) available for another sustained spell.

 ## Ritual Spells and Prayers

 A spell or prayer with the *Ritual* keyword require a more complex ritual cast or recital.
-Such spells or prayers take 1 [watch](time-and-space#watches) to cast or recite.
+Such spells or prayers take one [watch](time-and-space#watches) to cast or recite.

 ## Concentrating on a Spell or Prayer

 Some spells or prayers have duration marked as Concentration.
 These spells or prayers remain in effect while the caster is actively concentrating.

-Taking a critical wound or becoming incapacitated breaks concentration.
+Taking a skill check other than Evasion, suffering pain or a critical wound or becoming incapacitated breaks concentration.
 Only one spell or prayer can be concentrated on at a time.

 ## Arcana and Spellcasting